How to Plant and Grow Broccoli Rabe (Rapini)

 Damping Off

-Damping off is caused by a soilborne pathogen, and an infection can lead young seedlings to suddenly wither and die.
+Damping off is caused by a soilborne pathogen that causes young seedlings to suddenly wither and die.

 Cool, wet conditions and poorly draining soil put seedlings at risk for this disease.
 As a preventive measure, make sure the soil is well-draining, and don’t overwater.